The Amalgamation of AI and Hybrid Cloud

 By Ken Kaplan

-By Ken Kaplan August 28, 2023
+By Ken Kaplan January 8, 2025

-“The thing I’m asked most about these days is the impact of generative AI on IT operations,” Steve McDowell, principal analyst at NAND Research, told The Forecast.
+“The thing I’m asked most about these days is the impact of generative AI on IT operations,” Steve McDowell, chief analyst at NAND Research, told The Forecast.
 “We’re still in the very early stages of how we’re going to use it.”

 “There's a lot of hype around AI, and that impacts IT in a couple of ways,” McDowell said.

-“They need to figure out how to build the infrastructure to support it, because traditional compute does not account for it.
+“They need to figure out how to build the infrastructure to support it, because traditional computing does not account for it.
 We're seeing hundreds, even thousands of experiments across organizations.
 IT has to step up and support those, often in short order, so it's a challenge operationally.”

 Related